omenegazzi/zend3-locadora/README.md

 configuration in `config/autoload/development.local.php.dist`.
 Enabling development mode will copy these files to versions removing the `.dist` suffix, while disabling development mode will remove those copies.

-Development mode is automatically enabled as part of the skeleton installation process.
-After making changes to one of the above-mentioned `.dist` configuration files you will either need to disable then enable development mode for the changes to take effect, or manually make matching updates to the `.dist`-less copies of those files.

 ## Running Unit Tests